Kubelka–Munk theory: Semiconductors

-Color
+Colors

 Early practitioners, especially D. R. Duncan, assumed that in a mixture of pigments, the colors produced in any given medium may be deduced from formulae involving two constants for each pigment.
-These constants, which vary with the wave-length of the incident light, measure respectively the absorbing power of the pigment for light and its scattering power.
+These constants, which vary with the wavelength of the incident light, measure respectively the absorbing power of the pigment for light and its scattering power.
 The work of Kubelka and Munk was seen as yielding a useful systematic approach to color mixing and matching.
 By resolving the Kubelka–Munk equation for the ratio of absorption to scatter, one can obtain a "remission function":

 We may define $K$ and $S$ as absorption and back-scattering coefficients, which replace the absorption and remission fractions a_{0} and r_{0} in the Kubelka–Munk equation above.
 Then assuming separate additivity of the absorption and coefficients for each of $i$ components of concentration $c_i$:

 For the case of small amount of pigments, the scatter $S$ is dominated by the base material and is assumed to be constant.
 In such a case, the equation is linear in concentration of pigment.

 Spectroscopy

-One special case has received much attention in diffuse reflectance spectroscopy, that of an opaque (infinitely thick) coating, which can be applied to a sample modeled as an infinite number of infinitesimal layers.
+One special case has received much attention in diffuse reflectance spectroscopy: that of an opaque (infinitely thick) coating, which can be applied to a sample modeled as an infinite number of infinitesimal layers.
 The two-stream approximation was embraced by the early practitioners.
 There were far more mathematics to choose from, but the name Kubelka–Munk became widely regarded as synonymous with any technique that modeled diffuse radiation moving through layers of infinitesimal size.
 This was aided by the popular assumption that the Kubelka–Munk function (above) was analogous to the absorbance function in transmission spectroscopy.

 In the field of infrared spectroscopy, it was common to prepare solid samples by finely grinding the sample with potassium bromide (KBr).
 This led to a situation analogous to the described in the section just above for pigments, where the analyte had little effect on the scatter, which was dominated by the KBr.
 In this case, the assumption of the function being linear with concentration was reasonable.